-The Wiz, book by William F. Brown; music by Charlie Smalls, Timothy Graphenreed, Harold Wheeler, and Luther Vandross; and lyrics by Charlie Smalls, Zachary Walzer, and Luther Vandross; produced by the Coterie Theatre: seen June 24, 2011
+The Wiz, book by William F. Brown; music by Charlie Smalls, Timothy Graphenreed, Harold Wheeler, and Luther Vandross; and lyrics by Charlie Smalls, Zachary Walzer, and Luther Vandross; directed by Jeff Church.
+Produced by the Coterie Theatre (Kansas City).
+Copyright 1974.
+(Seen June 24, 2011.)

 During the post-show speeches of the opening night of the Coterie’s The Wiz, Jeff Church stated that there aren’t many professional productions put on of this show.
 And there’s a good reason why.
 This ambitious take on The Wizard of Oz is a retelling of the book version with an African-American context, and the Coterie should get kudos for even attempting such a feat — especially in their space.

 There are a lot of good things about this production.
 The use of Noh-like theatre techniques throughout the production (especially for the storm) really added a sense of the mystic to it.
 Church did a great job of using the space to its best, having lights in the house over the walkway for the travelling down the yellow brick road.
 I loved the use of puppets throughout, especially as the crows.
 The costumes rocked — especially for the three co-travelers of Dorothy.
 And the first round song “Brand New Day” was definitely worthy of dancing along to.

 But as Brad Shaw, who was outstanding as the Tinman, says at one point, “These days, it’s just not enough to be good lookin’.”